Realtime Systems Administrator Practical Exam

 - Test candidates must provide the USB-to-Serial adapter from CAT computer, if needed, to connect to the Multi-Line Block provided.

-- If choosing the StenoCast Bluetooth option for hooking up, the X7 device is provided for output from your computer.
+- If choosing the StenoCast Bluetooth option for hooking up, the EZ Send device is provided for output from your computer.

 - A test candidate will pass the exam if he/she successfully delivers a realtime feed simultaneously to the two receive computers.
 If the test candidate has not successfully hooked up one or both of the computers to realtime, the candidate does not pass.
 In this situation, the examiner/proctor will provide feedback as to why the test candidate failed to troubleshoot successfully.

-In summary, you will be required to bring all equipment necessary to send your realtime feed to the Multi-Line Block (Steno machine, computer, cables and adapters, if necessary).
-If you choose the StenoCast option, NCRA will be providing all of the StenoCast equipment, including the X7 and the receivers and the driver.
+In summary, if you are going to connect via wires, you will be required to bring all equipment necessary to send your realtime feed to the Multi-Line Block (Steno machine and cables, CAT computer, and your own USB-to-Serial adapter to output to the Multi-Line Block).
+If you choose the StenoCast option, NCRA will be providing all of the StenoCast equipment, including the EZ Send and the receivers and the driver.
+On one laptop you will have to connect to LiveNote for your feed and on the other laptop you will be allowed to connect to either Bridge (serial) or CaseViewNet (serial) as one of your feeds.

 In order to ensure your success in sitting for the practical exam, it is recommended that you should practice working with realtime before sitting for the exam.
 Only those who already have familiarity with realtime connectivity should attempt to sit for the practical exam immediately following a workshop.